lexibank/lexibank-analysed/workflow.md

 # Using the Lexibank Data Repository

 Lexibank is a collection of lexical datasets provided in [CLDF](https://cldf.clld.org) formats.
 These CLDF datasets were compiled with the help of the `pylexibank` package, which is an extension for the [CLDFBench](https://github.com/cldf/cldfbench) package for handling CLDF datasets.
 Since data in the lexibank collection is maximally integrated with cross-linguistic resources that have been compiled during the past years, it is possible to make active use of the data to compute many features (lexical and phonological) automatically.
 In the following, we will describe the major workflow.

 ## 1 Lexibank Collection

 The lexibank collection consists of mainly two types of datasets:

 1. CLDF datasets linked to Concepticon and Glottolog with consistent lexeme forms which have a sufficient size in terms of concepts covered.
 This collection is called `ClicsCore` collection, since it fulfills the criteria to be included in the [CLICS](https://clics.clld.org) database.
 The collection can be used to compute various lexical features for individual language varieties.
 2. CLDF datasets linked to Concepticon and Glottolog with lexeme forms which are transcribed in the BIPA  transcription system proposed by the [CLTS](https://clts.clld.org) project.
-This c∏opeollection, which may  overlap with the `ClicsCore` collection, is called `LexiCore` and can be used to compute various phonological   features for language varieties.
+This collection, which may  overlap with the `ClicsCore` collection, is called `LexiCore` and can be used to compute various phonological   features for language varieties.

 The decision about which datasets are assigned to which collection is currently carried out by the board of lexibank editors, who estimate how well each of the datasets qualifies for the inclusion in either or both collections.
 The decisions are available in the form of a spreadsheet, shared along with this repository (see [etc/lexibank.tsv](etc/lexibank.tsv)).